 The SRC’s International Trade Policy Programme

-Starting from academic year 2021/2022, the SRC’s flagship programme will be going ONLINE!
-The SRC offers a globally relevant and recognized programme rooted in Caribbean and small states realities.
+The SRC flagship programme offers a globally relevant and recognized programme rooted in Caribbean and small states realities.
 The programme is offered both as a Masters of Science (M.Sc.) degree and a post-graduate diploma awarded by the Faculty of Social Sciences of the University of the West Indies’ Cave Hill Campus, Barbados.
 The MITP/PGITP Coordinator is Dr. Jan Yves Remy, current SRC Director.
 The MITP/PGITP Administrator is Mrs. Desiree Evelyn.

 The Masters in International Trade Policy Programme is a 12-month full-time course that emphasizes critical thinking on trade policy matters, taught by a unique blend of regional and international scholars, professionals and practitioners.
 It also engages participants in interactive learning scenarios that emulate the world of advocacy, negotiations and trade diplomacy.